 Give Patients Self-Service Payment Tools

 When you put payment in the hands of your patients, they are more likely to pay close attention to how much they owe and for what.
-Give them payment options that allow them to make payments the same way they already pay other bills; this creates a convenient experience but also helps patients associate their healthcare bills with their other monthly bills that they always pay on time and in full.
+Give them payment options that allow them to make payments the same way they already pay other bills; this creates a convenient experience and helps patients associate their healthcare bills with their other monthly bills that they always pay on time and in full.
 When patients have control over their healthcare payment experience, they are less likely to make payment errors and more likely to keep track of what they owe and when.